 a) Each team shall have the opportunity to bat for their full allocated overs.
 If they are dismissed before the completion of these allocated overs or a result is reached, the remaining overs will not be bowled.
 If the team batting first are dismissed before the completion of their allocated overs the team batting second are entitled to have the opportunity to bat for their own allocated overs.

-b) In the event of overs not being bowled within the scheduled time limit (90 minutes), 5 penalty runs shall be awarded to the batting team for each additional 4 minutes taken to complete the overs.
+b) In the event of overs not being bowled within the scheduled time limit (90 minutes), the number of fielders allowed outside the circle is reduced by one for each 4 minutes over the 90.

 d) It is the fielding team's Captain’s responsibility to monitor the time taken to bowl the overs but he should seek advice from the umpires about this.
 However umpires will take into account any circumstances that are outside the control of the fielding side when making this judgement (e.g. delays caused by the batting side, extended time taken to retrieve the ball, delays caused by serious injury).